Baseball alum hits up Florida for spring training

 “The support I get from my family and my teammates help[s] keep me motivated,” he said.

 Last season, Paulson was battling bicep tendinitis all year.
 It affected his game statistically, but Paulson said he’s back to 100 percent now.
-He was also invited to attend spring training early this season and heads to Florida on Feb.
+He was also invited to attend spring training early this season and heads to Arizona on Feb.
 26.

 “I’m looking forward to a great year in 2017,” Paulson said.